 Central train station

-Tashkent has several train stations, but the central train station at the end of Shevchenko street is where travelers need to be (OSM / Gmaps).
+Tashkent has several train stations, but the central train station at the end of Shevchenko street is where travelers usually need to be (OSM / Gmaps).
 To get to/from the train station, you can take the metro (Toshkent station on the Blue Line), a city bus from the big bus stop to the side, or a taxi.

 Just to be on the safe side, you should try and get there 30 min before departure; sometimes a big queue forms at the different security checks.